-You can bring your kids, but it's usually better to meet them alone for the first time.
+You can bring your children, but it's usually better to meet them alone for the first time.
 Each interview should take about 30 to 45 minutes.

 Make sure to bring a pad of paper and a pen to take notes.
 Have your babysitter bring photo ID, copies of any certification (like first aid and CPR) and any questions they want to ask.

-Tell the babysitter about your kids, including how many you have and how old they are.
+Tell the babysitter about your children, including how many you have and how old they are.
 As well as your house rules, or any other general information they should know.

-See our complete guide on how to interview a babysiter for essential tips and trusted techniques.
+See our complete guide on how to interview a babysitter for essential tips and trusted techniques.